kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 $$
 Notice how the right hand side is now expressed _purely as a sum of scaled eigenvectors._ This is the essence of why eigenvalues and eigenvectors are so important: they are _sufficient_ to describe what is taking place. _Eigenvalues and eigenvectors encode the transformation succinctly, just as DNA encodes biological information._

-If, in addition, $T$ is [_symmetric_][symmetric] its eigenvectors form an [_orthonormal basis_][orthonormal].
+If, in addition, $T$ is [_symmetric_][symmetric], its eigenvectors form an [_orthonormal basis_][orthonormal].
 Such basis vectors confer *parsimony* (think low bandwidth) when images or audio signals need to be deconstructed for transmission and reconstructed on reception.
 Eigenvectors are also useful in techniques like [_principal component analysis_][pca] which is used in statistical pattern recognition.

 [symmetric]: https://en.wikipedia.org/wiki/Symmetry_in_mathematics
 [pca]: https://en.wikipedia.org/wiki/Principal_component_analysis